citp/privacy-policy-historical/b/bs/bsa/bsafehome.com.md

 **Avast Battery Saver**

-us Battery Saver is an app that helps you monitor what apps are running in the background, speed up your mobile device, and save the battery.
+the Battery Saver is an app that helps you monitor what apps are running in the background, speed up your mobile device, and save the battery.
 We collect AppInfo for the purpose of delivering this feature.

 Battery Saver has a functionality, Smart Profile that can switch your device setting automatically to preserve the battery upon an event you set up, for example, when you come home.
 In doing this, you have to reveal your location Wi-Fi or give us permission to use your Android mobile operating system’s location so that the event can be triggered.
 This data is stored locally on your device and is not transmitted to us.